MatrixManAtYrService/SemanticPaint/README.md

 | Painter | A person who applies brushstrokes and makes them publicly available in a gallery | Me |
 | Brush Stroke | A color together with some targeting code that suffices to attach that color to the canvas | *recommended edit* on the line matching the regex `^Sem.*ta$`: omit the substring matching regex `, and.*$`|

 Semantic paint isn't done yet.
-This repo contains some brush-stroke targeting code that will ultimately be referenced by several palettes.
+This repo contains some brush-stroke targeting code for targeting subsets of text within a canvas.